When Tables Leak: Attacking String Memorization in LLM-Based Tabular Data Generation: Experiments

 \subsubsection{ICL Approaches}

-Replicating the design of \cite{byun2025riskcontextbenchmarkingprivacy}, we evaluate ICL approaches on the OpenML CTR23 benchmark \citep{fischer2023openmlctr}, consisting of 35 real-world regression datasets with 500–100,000 rows and up to 5,000 features, including both numerical and categorical attributes.
+Replicating the design of \cite{byun2025riskcontextbenchmarkingprivacy}, we evaluate ICL approaches on the OpenML CTR23 benchmark \citep{fischer2023openmlctr}, consisting of 35 real-world regression datasets with 500–100,000 rows and up to 5,000 features, including both numerical and categorical attributes (see Table~\ref{tab:ctr23_metadata}).
 We partition each dataset into 80/20 training and test sets.
 To simulate the low-data regime these methods are commonly used for, we subsample ${32, 64, 128}$ training rows without replacement.
 These sampled rows are provided as exemplars to the ICL models.

 We consider three ICL models: LLaMA 3.3 70B \citep{meta2024llama3_3_70b} an open-source foundation model, GPT-4o-mini \citep{openai2024gpt4omini} a close-source foundation model, and TabPFN-v2 \cite{hollmann2025accurate} a transformer-based model trained on tabular data due to their wide use and availability.
 For each sampled training subset, we generate an equal amount of synthetic data.
 Evaluation is conducted on all exemplar rows plus an equal holdout partition of the test set.
 We evaluate privacy leakage using the following No-box MIAs using the Synth-MIA package \citep{Synth-MIA}: LevAtt, Euclidean Distance to Closest Record (DCR) \citep{ganleaks}, a Monte Carlo density estimation (MC) method \citep{Hilprecht2019MonteCA}, and a kernel density estimation method \citep{houssiau2022tapas, vanbreugel2023membership}.
 We report MIA success using mean AUC-ROC and TPR at fixed FPR thresholds \citep{Carlini2021MembershipIA} to capture potential information leakage.
-We repeat this experimentation across 3 seeded runs.
+We repeat this experimentation across 3 seeds, totaling 315 datasets/ subsample sizes/ seeds per model.